-This tribal self-determination was bolstered by the introduction of gambling.
-In 1987, Wisconsin passed a referendum that approved of the creation of a state lottery and gave tribes the right to establish casinos on their land.
+This tribal self-determination was bolstered by the introduction of gaming in 1992.
+In 1987, Wisconsin passed a referendum that approved of the creation of a state lottery.
+This created the threshold condition for the tribes to establish casinos on their land.
 Many tribes such as the Ojibwe, Mohican, and Potawatomi subsequently opened casinos.
 The Ho-Chunk tribe has developed six casinos in Wisconsin, including Ho-Chunk Gaming-Madison, established in 1999 on the far southeast side of the city.
-Gambling has proven to be very lucrative, providing economic benefits to tribal members, increasing economic strength and political and legal influence, and contributing to the overall welfare of and reinvestment in the tribe.
+Gaming has proven to be very lucrative, providing economic and social benefits to tribal members, increasing economic strength and political and legal influence, and contributing to the overall welfare of and reinvestment in the tribe.
 Casinos have also become one of the most visible forms of the modern Native American community in Madison and throughout the state.